aurelius-in/test/aiQ&A.md

 ### ‘In-network’ Column Scores
-**Q:** Concern about arbitrary scores for the 'In-network' column.
+#### Concern about arbitrary scores for the 'In-network' column.

-**A:** The initial assignment of scores to the 'In-network' column (Y, N, U as 0.6, 0.8, 0.9) was a preliminary heuristic approach.
+###### The initial assignment of scores to the 'In-network' column (Y, N, U as 0.6, 0.8, 0.9) was a preliminary heuristic approach.
 Recognizing the need for a more scientifically grounded method, we are planning to enhance this aspect through empirical analysis and expert consultation.
 Here's a detailed explanation of our revised approach:

 1. **Empirical Analysis for Score Determination:**
    - **Data-Driven Approach:** Instead of relying on heuristics, we will employ a data-driven method to determine the scores.
 This involves analyzing historical claims data to understand the correlation between 'In-network' status and claim risk.